 Typically, seeking medical guidance to stop drinking gradually under the supervision of a doctor or other healthcare professional can be a safer option and help you prevent complications.

-When alcohol is broken down (metabolized) in the liver, it produces highly toxic chemicals.
-These chemicals can scar the liver.
-This scarring then leads to inflammation and alcoholic hepatitis.
+When alcohol gets processed in the liver, it produces highly toxic chemicals.
+These chemicals can injure the liver cells.
+This injury can lead to inflammation and, eventually, alcoholic hepatitis.

-Because alcoholic hepatitis does not occur in all heavy drinkers, other factors may influence the development of this condition.
-These include:
+Because alcoholic hepatitis doesn’t occur in all people who heavily use alcohol, other factors may influence the development of this condition.

-- genetic factors that affect how the body processes alcohol
+- having genetic factors that affect how the body processes alcohol

-- the presence of other liver disorders, such as hepatitis C
+- living with liver infections or other liver disorders, such as hepatitis B, hepatitis C, and hemochromatosis

-Women are at a greater risk of developing alcoholic hepatitis.
-This may be a due to the differences in how the male and female bodies absorb and break down alcohol.
+Women typically have a greater risk of developing alcoholic hepatitis.
+This may be due to the differences in how their bodies absorb and break down alcohol.